fosterea/momjokes/README.md

 # Mom Jokes Generator

 This flask web app uses OpenAI’s [GPT-3](https://beta.openai.com) to generate yo mama jokes.
+It implements OpenAI’s safety requirements and has made it through their app approval process.
+I built it to practice using GTP-3.

 The standard prompt is stored in [input.txt](input.txt).
 The user input is appended to this file.

 ```
 The following is a list of yo mama jokes and their context.